aplteam/Cider/docs/Cider-User-Guide.md

 Your application or tool might depend on a NuGet[^nuget] package.
 By assigning a folder hosting NuGet packages to the `nuget` sub-key in `dependencies` you can make sure that Cider will load those installed packages into the root of your project or the assigned sub-namespace.

 !> On NuGet packages
-=> Note that for the time being the ability to load NuGet packages is most useful for loading you own NuGet packages written in C#.
+=> Currently, the ability to load NuGet packages is most useful for loading your own packages written in C#.
-=>
-=> Beyong that it depends on whether the package uses [generics](https://learn.microsoft.com/en-us/dotnet/standard/generics/).
-Many packages do, and that makes them unusable for the time being, because Dyalog's .NET interface does not support generics right now.
+=> Beyond that, it depends on whether the package uses [generics](https://learn.microsoft.com/en-us/dotnet/standard/generics/).
+Many packages do, which makes them unusable for now, as Dyalog’s .NET interface does not yet support generics.
-=>
-=> However, this restriction of the .NET interface is likely to be lifted in a future release.
+=> However, this limitation is expected to be resolved in a future release of the .NET interface.

 See the config property `dependencies` details.